Military Tuition Assistance Program Likely to Change

 Current G.I.
 Bill may be updated.

-WASHINGTON — Since 1944, the United States has offered members of its military branches a lucrative fringe benefit to help them adjust to life after their service to the country ends.
-Originally known as the Servicemen’s Readjustment Act of 1944 and later simply as the “G.I.
+WASHINGTON — Originally known as the Servicemen’s Readjustment Act of 1944 and later simply as the “G.I.
 Bill,” this act has morphed into what is known today as the Montgomery G.I.
 Bill, which allows active duty members of the military to enjoy federally funded tuition to help cover the cost of college.

 Political Support